A C5 spinal cord injury is the second most common level of SCI, making up about 15% of all SCIs.

 Functions Affected at the C5 Level of Injury

-Every level of the spinal cord connects to, or innervates, a different area of skin for sensation and set of muscles for movement.
+Each level of the spinal cord connects to, or innervates, a specific area of skin for sensation and set of muscles for movement.
+An individual’s neurological level of injury is determined by finding the lowest region of the spinal cord with normal functions.

-According to the International Standards for Neurological Classification, sensation at the C5 level of injury is affected at the outer area of the upper arms.
-Physicians will test for sensation at the side of the elbow crease.
+According to the International Standards for Neurological Classification, an assessment of C5 sensory functions is made at the outer area of the upper limbs.
+Physicians will test for sensation at the lateral side of the elbow crease (antecubital fossa).

-The C5 nerves also innervate part of the diaphragm, which will be further discussed later in the article.
+The C5 nerves also innervate a section of the diaphragm, which will be further discussed later in the article.

-Fortunately, functions above the level of injury will not be affected.
-As a result, C5 spinal cord injury patients have normal head and neck movements are able to raise their shoulders.
-They should also have normal sensation around the head, neck, shoulders, upper back, and collarbones.
+Fortunately, functions at and above the level of injury will not be affected.
+As a result, C5 spinal cord injury patients have normal head and neck control, are able to raise their shoulders, and flex their elbows.
+They should also have uninterrupted sensation around the head, neck, shoulders, upper back, collarbones, and anterior side of the uppers.

-In the following section, we’ll discuss potential outcomes of C5 spinal cord injury.
+In the following section, we’ll discuss the prognosis of a C5 spinal cord injury.

 What to Expect After a C5 Spinal Cord Injury